Alamgir (actor)

-Mohiuddin Ahmad Alamgir (born 4 April 1950), better known as simply Alamgir, is a Bangladeshi film actor and television host.
-He won Bangladesh National Film Award for Best Actor and Bangladesh National Film Award for Best Supporting Actor a record nine times for his roles in the films Ma O Chhele (1985), Apekka (1987), Khotipuron (1989), Moroner Pore (1990), Pita Mata Santan (1991), Andha Biswas (1992) and Desh Premik (1994), Jibon Moroner Sathi (2010) and Ke Apon Ke Por (2011).
+Mohiuddin Ahmad Alamgir (born 3 April 1950), better known as simply Alamgir, is a Bangladeshi film actor and television host.
+He won the Bangladesh National Film Award for Best Actor and the Bangladesh National Film Award for Best Supporting Actor a record nine times for his roles in the films Ma O Chhele (1985), Apekka (1987), Khotipuron (1989), Moroner Pore (1990), Pita Mata Santan (1991), Andha Biswas (1992) and Desh Premik (1994), Jibon Moroner Sathi (2010) and Ke Apon Ke Por (2011).

-Early life
+Early life and education

-Mohiuddin Ahmad Alamgir was born on 4 April 1950 at the Dhaka Medical College Hospital in East Bengal to a Bengali Muslim family from Nabinagar, Brahmanbaria.
+Mohiuddin Ahmad Alamgir was born on 3 April 1950 at the Dhaka Medical College Hospital in East Bengal.
 His father, Kalim Uddin Ahmed, was an executive producer of Mukh O Mukhosh, the first Bengali-language feature film to be made in Bangladesh.
+Alamgir studied political science at the University of Dhaka.

 Career

 Alamgir made his debut with the film Amar Jonmobhumi (1972) directed by Alamgir Kumkum.
-He then went to star in Dasyurani alongside Shabana, with whom he would later work in 130 films.
+He then went on to star in Dasyurani alongside Shabana, with whom he would later work in 130 films.
 In 1975, Alamgir starred in Love In Shimla alongside Kabori, with whom he would later work in 26 films.
 In 1986, he made his directorial debut with the film Nishpap.

-Alamgir has worked in television dramas and also as a presenter.
+He has worked in television dramas and also as a presenter.
 Alamgir is the host of the game show Houseful on Maasranga Television.

 Personal life

 Alamgir was first married to lyricist Khoshnur Alamgir.
-Together they had a daughter singer Akhi Alamgir and a son Tasvir Hassan.
-He later married singer Runa Laila.
+Together they have three children: two daughters, one of whom is singer Akhi Alamgir, and one son.
+Alamgir later married singer Runa Laila.